bavc/bavc-resources/gettingstarted.md

 gem install jekyll bundler
 ```

+## Getting a local intance of the website running on your local server

-* Navigate your terminal window to the Repository Directory and run the following command
+* Navigate your terminal window to the Repository Directory using the `cd` command

+* Run the following command
 ```
 bundle install
 ```